 |Consumption:||30,0 mpg||29,4 mpg|

-Did you post like that?
-Then share it in social networks.
-So, you support our work.
-Have you ever been on a Roadtrip in the US and possibly even in the Midwest?
-I am pleased with your opinion in the comments.
+Did you enjoy the post?
+Then share it on social networks.
+With this you support our work.
+Have you already been on a road trip in the USA, maybe even in the Midwest?
+Then I look forward to your opinion in the comments.

 - Point Betsie Lighthouse